Bensonkiokoh/Northwind-SQL-EDA-Analysis/README-Northwind Power BI Model.md

-# Building a Star Schema for Power BI Using SQL Views
+# Building the Northwind Power BI Model
+## Starting with SQL Views
 To prepare the Northwind dataset for analysis in Power BI, I started by exploring the raw tables.
 I focused on three key ones since they hold the bulk of the transactional data:
 - Order Details
 - Orders